Braddock511/Python-Practice/README.md

-Simple Python projects for practice, learning and templates
+Simple Python projects for practice and learning